Nepal’s prime minister resigns as protests against the government and corruption rage on

 As the protests intensified, Prime Minister Khadga Prasad Oli announced he was stepping down.
 The president accepted the resignation and appointed Oli to lead a caretaker government until a new one is in place — though it was unclear what power he would wield or even where he was.

-President Ram Chandra Poudel, the ceremonial head of state, made a public appeal to the protesters to come forward for dialogue to find a peaceful resolution and stop further escalating of the situation.

-The army issued a statement calling for calm and urging political dialogue, but did not give any other details.
+President Ram Chandra Poudel, the ceremonial head of state, appealed to the protesters to engage in dialogue to find a peaceful resolution and stop further escalation.
+The army also issued a statement calling for calm and urging political dialogue.

 Focus turns to the government